Eastside family claims they were racially stereotyped in coronavirus outbreak

 "We have these very bad incidents and people start stereotyping in ways they normally wouldn't," said Cabanilla.

-Cabanilla said he did receive apologies from the CEO of Costco and the general manager of the store.
+Cabanilla said he received apologies from the CEO of Costco and the general manager of the store as well.

 "I don't blame Costco at all.
 I know it is very incidental," Cabanilla said.